Utvälinge – Jonstorp 11 km

 Approx 3 hours

 Jonstorp is a well-known place amongst archaeologists.
 In the Stone Age, the island of Kulla had a narrow spit and the opportunities for fishing and hunting for seals was excellent.
 Thousands of flint axes, arrowheads and other tools which have been dug up, have revealed a great deal about Stone Age man’s life and choices.
 A preserved woven fishing trap made of wood was also found buried underground.
+Next to the village, you go through the beautiful countryside of Revet.
+If you visit in April, the pastures are a sea of pasque flowers.

 You are met by lots of timber-framed buildings and brick, straight roads and small harbours.
 In addition, there are beaches with cliffs, pebbles and bathing jetties.
 In Svanshall there is a fish restaurant and a little shop for ice cream and sandwiches for a picnic.